In 2015 we released Mission 2025, which outlined our aims and ambitions for the sport, from grassroots to elite, over a 10 year period from 2015.

-Schools received tables through the Jack Petchey donation scheme since 2017
+Schools received tables through the Jack Petchey donation scheme between 2021/22

 Free to use outdoor public tables

-of Social Participation projects in the top 20% of deprived areas in 2019/20
+Of social projects in 2021/22 were in the top 20% of deprives areas

-Young people estimated to have benefited from the Jack Petchey Donation Scheme since 2017
+Young people have benefited from the Jack Petchey Donation Scheme in 2021/22

 Medals at 2018 Commonwealth Games